ifmeorg/ifme/README.md

 if me
 =====

-An open-source community for mental health experiences
+A community for mental health experiences

-Geting involved
+Geting Involved
 ---------------

 Fork the repository, pick up an issue, or create an issue for a feature you would like to see.
 If you have any questions, email tojulianguyen@gmail.com.

-Getting started
+Getting Started
 ---------------

 ### Installing Programs